Asthma: Steps in testing and diagnosis

 By Mayo Clinic Staff

 The first step in diagnosing asthma is talking to your doctor about your symptoms and your health.
-This can provide clues as to whether your symptoms are most likely caused by asthma or may be caused by something else.
+This can provide clues as to whether asthma or something else is causing your symptoms.
 Your doctor will likely ask about your symptoms and your exposure to substances that have been linked to asthma.
 Questions might include:

-- What are your exact symptoms?
-When do they occur, and does anything specific seem to trigger them?
+- What are your symptoms?
+When do they occur?
+What, if anything, seems to trigger them?

 - Are you often exposed to tobacco smoke, chemical fumes, dust or other airborne irritants?